berkeley-blockchain/cs294-151-f18/index.md

 The course is 3-units, and will consist of several research paper readings per week, in-class discussions of the papers, and a large course project per project group.

+## Piazza

+Course announcements will be announced through Piazza.
+If you are in the class, [sign up on Piazza]( piazza.com/berkeley/fall2018/cs294151).

 ## Syllabus
 <table style="table-layout: fixed; font-size: 88%;">
   <thead>